 In Visa’s latest quarterly earnings conference, Chairman Joseph W. Saunders said, “We expect the lower fees to help us win debit routing volume and to effectively compete on the issuing side of the business.”

 MasterCard announced that it plans to take a different route than Visa in response to the Durbin debit changes.
-Instead of imposing an incentive-based fee, MasterCard brass has said the company will work with issuers and acquirers closely to maintain debit transaction volume.
+Instead of imposing an incentive-based fee, MasterCard has said the company will work with issuers and acquirers to maintain debit transaction volume.

 Here are some good articles on the topic: